 Hello!
 My name is RaeAnna Goss and I am a homeschool mama that has been teaching music to elementary children since 2002.
-In the past year and a half I have found that there is a need for VIDEO solfa classes!
+I started this project in 2017 after realizing the need for video solfa lessons!
 I am bringing these to you free on my YouTube channel!
 My goal is to keep the videos short and sweet so I’m going to be a little more “talky-talky” on this blog post than I will be in videos!

 First, I want to acknowledge some work that is already being done for homeschoolers on the internet.
 Heather at Children of the Open Air has been doing some amazing videos!
 I actually haven’t seen any of her latest videos and I am excited to go check them out!
 Heather has a great background in Kodaly and you will learn a lot from her videos!